-cursor the beginning of the editing session, the underline) is positioned at the (indicated the beginning of the line.
+cursor the beginning of the editing session, the At is positioned at the (indicated the underline) by beginning of the line.
 Pressing the <F3> key copies all characters from the template (shown in the upper line displayed) to the line with the cursor (the lower line displayed):

-l:This is a sample file (template) <F3> 1:This is a sample file. (command line)
+1:This is a sample file (template) <F3> 1:This is a sample file. (command line)